How To Handle It When Someone Else's Child Is Rude?

 Since this is a very tricky situation, and you do not really want to come across as Cruella Devil, here are some tips to handle the situation when someone else’s kid is being rude to you or your child:

-In the end, remember not be judgmental about the child or his parents.
+In the end, remember not being judgmental about the child or his parents.
 Just like an adult can have a good day or a bad day, so can a child.
-Give a child some benefit of doubt, and if caught in a situation like this, handle things in a positive way.
-Read more on manners and discipline here.
+Give a child some benefit of the doubt, and if caught in a situation like this, handle things in a positive way.
+Read more about manners and discipline here.